willwin4sure/vault/🤔Inference and Information/Techniques/Single-Parameter Exponential Families.md

+> Pretty much every named, parameterized distribution you know (other than uniform) is an exponential family.

-An exponential family is a parameterized family of distribution.
+An exponential family is a parameterized family of distributions.
 To build our intuition, we start with the simplest case of a single scalar parameter $x$.
 ## Definitions

 > [!definition] (Single-parameter exponential family)